Pings on the sonar heralded the continuation of a long, bitter hatred.

 Her friend narrowed her emerald eyes briefly as if interrogating the statement.

 Before Murati could say anything more, Karuniya smiled and led the way to the canteen.

-They walked up to the counter, behind which a young woman at a computer input their orders in a database to keep track of allotments.
+They walked up to the counter, behind which a young woman at a computer input their visit into a database to keep track of daily food allotments.
 She handed them recyclable cups that they filled at a nearby serving station with the day’s broth, which was a rich dark brown color and noticeably clear.
 From a table beside the broth serving station, they each grabbed a biscuit to have with their hot drinks.
 They sat down at a table in the little plaza outside, watching people come and go.